Trump aims for adulation. Biden goes virtual. The two presidential candidates are running vastly different campaigns as Election Day nears

 While Trump on Tuesday appealed in person to his most ardent fans with divisive themes, Joe Biden’s campaign beamed in to the nation’s living rooms during the World Series with a much broader audience in mind.
 “There is only one America.
 No Democratic rivers, no Republican mountains,” the actor Sam Elliott intoned as he narrated a commercial for Biden in his signature gravelly voice.
-Biden, meanwhile, was at home as th ad aired, eschewing public events to prepare for Thursday’s debate.
+Biden, meanwhile, was at home as the ad aired, eschewing public events to prepare for Thursday’s debate.

 The split screen underlined the starkly different strategies Trump and Biden have deployed in the final stage of the presidential race.
 Trump has been spending heaps of cash staging crowded rallies designed to motivate his most fervent fans, despite the advice of public health officials to avoid large gatherings.
 Biden, who is leading in the polls, has been holding smaller, less expensive events and investing aggressively in television ads and virtual gatherings designed to persuade a wide audience that he can unify a divided country.